-The ecosystem-climate feedbacks are a central problem not only for modeling the land-atmosphere interactions of the climate system (Mahmood et al., 2010), but also for many other biological and environmental issues.
-Ecosystem-atmosphere interactions and feedbacks depend on the physical properties of the underlying surface, like surface albedo, surface roughness, stomatal resistance, and others.
+The ecosystem-climate feedbacks are a central problem not only for modeling the land-atmosphere interactions of the climate system (e.g., Mahmood et al., 2010), but also for many other biological and environmental issues.
+Ecosystem-atmosphere interactions and feedbacks depend on the physical properties of the underlying surface, like surface albedo, surface roughness, and stomatal resistance, among others.
 These properties affect the radiation balance at the surface as well as the exchange of momentum, heat, moisture, and other gaseous/aerosol materials.
 Changes in the structure and functioning of the ecosystems will thus have an impact on those exchanges.

-Many land surface models do not consider the concept of ecosystems.
-Models of intermediate complexity have static vegetation classes with look-up tables to identify their corresponding biophysical properties (Chen and Dudhia 2001; Ek et al. 2003).
-More complex models employ land-cover classifications that identify patches of the land surface that are homogeneous in terms of their Plant Functional Type (PFT) composition (Lawrence and Chase 2007).
-PFTs are groups of species that share similar functional features such as leaf life, metabolic route or nitrogen fixation.
-PFTs are defined as a class that is dominated by a set of plant species that share a few functional traits such as leaf type, life span, and physiognomy and that differ from other classes (e.g. evergreen forest versus annual grassland).
-However, the precision of these a priori classifications to predict biophysical properties at the ecosystem or regional level has been questioned (Wright et al. 2006).
-In addition, a land cover type that is assumed to remain constant in the composition of the PFTs, in reality may experience important changes.
+Many land surface models do not consider the inter-annual dynamics of ecosystems.
+Models of intermediate complexity have static vegetation or land-cover classes with look-up tables to identify their corresponding biophysical properties (Chen and Dudhia 2001; Ek et al. 2003).
+Land cover types are assumed to remain constant but, in reality, they may experience important changes.
 For instance, the biophysical properties of a typical vegetation type during a wet period should be very different during a drought.
 The same is true during anomalous periods of intense rain that can create numerous ponds, or flooding.
-Interestingly, for a model that assumes constant surface properties, all these cases will behave similarly in terms of land-atmosphere interactions, the radiation budget, and the surface water, energy and carbon cycles.
-Dynamical vegetation models that include the carbon cycle are a significant advance in the area of ecosystem-atmosphere interactions, as they allow for vegetation changes and have advanced assumptions regarding surface processes.
+A model that assumes constant surface properties will still be able to represent in general changes in soil moisture content and water stress, but will be unable to represent the different conditions that emerge, e.g., when a field is flooded affecting land-atmosphere interactions, the radiation budget, and the surface water, energy and carbon cycles.
+Dynamical vegetation models that include the carbon cycle are an attempt to advance in the area of ecosystem-atmosphere interactions, since they allow for changes in vegetation composition and have advanced assumptions regarding surface processes that will feed back into the atmosphere.
+Yet, direct human-imposed land use change, as deforestation and land cover conversions will have an immediate impact, even exceeding those included in the dynamical vegetation model.